alecthegeek/CCHS_Raspian_for_IoT/Readme.md

    [http://www.ros.org/wiki/ROS/Tutorials/NavigatingTheFilesystem]

-  * Run Andy’s demo.
+  * Run the ROS demo.
 This requires that you have X running as you will need to run multiple terminals at once and display an image.

   Terminal session 1: Run the command `cd catkin_ws; roscore`